The Hard Way (novel)

-The Hard Way is a novel by Lee Child, first published in 2006.
+The Hard Way is the tenth book in the Jack Reacher series written by Lee Child, first published in May 2006.
+This book is written in the third person.

+Reception

+A review in Library Journal said, "Reacher is humanized by both his mistakes...and his relationships with the fiftyish Pauling", while "Tension builds through plot twists to another riveting finish by Child".
+Publishers Weekly commended "the author's atmospheric descriptions [which] make Manhattan a leading player, with menace lurking at every intersection".

 Plot summary

 In a downtown Manhattan coffee shop Jack Reacher watches a man unlock a Mercedes and drive away.
 24 hours later, in the same coffeehouse, he's approached, interrogated, and then driven to The Dakota where he meets Edward Lane and five ex-military soldiers, part of Lane's private mercenary army.
-Lane offers Reacher payment for his eye-witness description of the guy who stole the car; hearing that Reacher is an ex-Army CID investigator, Lane offers him a million dollars to help find his wife Kate (and, as an afterthought, Kate's daughter Jade).
-The pair, along with the chauffeur Graham Taylor (a British ex-SAS employee), disappeared while on a shopping trip to Bloomingdale's.
+Lane offers Reacher payment for his eye-witness description of the guy who stole the car; hearing that Reacher is an ex-Army CID investigator, Lane offers to put him on the payroll at $25,000 a month to help find his wife Kate and as an afterthought, Kate's daughter Jade.
+The pair, along with the chauffeur Graham Taylor, a British ex-SAS employee, disappeared while on a shopping trip to Bloomingdale's.

 The kidnapper initially tells Lane to put $1 million in his Mercedes and park it near the coffee shop where Reacher had been sitting - the man Reacher had seen drive off was the kidnapper.
 After the ransom retrieval the victims are not returned.
-The kidnappers subsequently ask for $5 million and then an additional 4.5 million.
+The kidnappers subsequently ask for $5 million and then an additional $4.5 million.
 The total comprises half the $21 million haul Lane had netted in an African operation.
 Kate and Jade are not returned.

-Lane's first wife, Ann, had also been kidnapped; she'd been found a month later, dead in a vacant lot.
-Patti Joseph, Ann's sister, is convinced Lane had ordered Ann's murder (disguised as a kidnapping) because she'd asked for a divorce and a hefty settlement.
+Lane's first wife, Anne, had also been kidnapped; she'd been found a month later, dead in a vacant lot.
+Patti Joseph, Anne's sister, is convinced Lane had ordered Anne's murder on disguised as a kidnapping because she'd asked for a divorce and a hefty settlement.
 Patti watches Lane's apartment month after month and passes info to an NYPD detective who passes it along to Lauren Pauling, a retired FBI agent who'd worked the first kidnapping.